cairo-book/cairo-book/src/ch09-02-recoverable-errors.md

 `#[test]` attribute means the function is a test function, and `#[should_panic]` attribute means this test will pass if the test execution panics.

 The first one tests a valid conversion from `felt252` to `u8`, expecting the `unwrap` method not to panic.
-The second test function attempts to convert a value that is out of the `u8` range, expecting the `unwrap` method to panic with the error message 'Invalid integer'.
+The second test function attempts to convert a value that is out of the `u8` range, expecting the `unwrap` method to panic with the error message `Invalid integer`.

 ### The `?` operator